Family Law - Divorce

 - Protecting your assets (and making sure all assets are reported)

-In divorces that involve children, there are additional issues that need resolution either by agreement between the parties or by the court.
+There are additional issues in these cases that need resolution either by agreement between the parties or unilaterally by the court.

-- Child custody: If the parents do not agree on custody, the court will consider both the mother and the father as custodial parent.
+- Child custody: If the parents do not agree on custody, the court will consider both the mother and the father as custodial parents.

 - Child support: The court relies on a child support calculator to determine amounts.
-Child custody can affect property settlements.
+Child custody decisions can also impact property settlements.

 - Visitation: Unless there are abuse or addiction issues involved, visitation is good for parents and children.